 A few weeks ago, our team started a quarterly book study, this time for the book “Wired to Care: How Companies Prosper When They Create Widespread Empathy” by Dev Patnaik.
-As I read, I started thinking about empathy in my medical equipment planning career: Have I been empathetic enough in the past?
-How can I improve in the future?
-Am I applying empathy to everyone I come across in my career?
+As we read, the team started discussing how empathy applies in medical equipment planning.

 Our stated mission is “To enhance the quality of healthcare design through thoughtful planning of medical equipment provided by an experienced team committed to methodical precision, insightful problem solving, continuous improvement, and authentic connection.”

 In this context, “thoughtful” is a loaded word.
 In order to thoughtfully plan medical equipment, we must first understand the people who use the equipment.
 We also need to understand how the equipment is used and how it is perceived by patients.
 It is equally important to consider the financial impacts of our recommendations.
 Our ability to dovetail medical equipment planning into the healthcare design process can make or break a design team.
 This is where Empathy comes in.